Spec-driven development · Multi-agent orchestration

 Hands-on + multi-agent

-Use when you want competing implementations you can evaluate and combine.
+Orchestrate competing implementations you can evaluate and adopt the best from.

 aigon feature-setup 07 cc gg cx